AliRZ-02/AliRZ-02/README.md

 #### Oppurtunities
 - I am currently open to oppurtunities in the 2021 Summer Session (May - Aug), specifically in the software development field.
-- A copy of my Resume is available [here](https://github.com/AliRZ-02/AliRZ-02/blob/main/Zaidi%2CAliRaza-Resume.pdf)!
+- A copy of my Resume is available [here](https://github.com/AliRZ-02/AliRZ-02/blob/main/Zaidi%2CAliRaza%20-%20Resume.pdf)! - You'll have to download the file to be able to click the links.
 - I can be reached on [Linkedin](https://www.linkedin.com/in/ali-raza-zaidi/)!

 #### Personal